-Minton: We made satisfying and consensual love.
-Isn't that what life's all about? ...and then I paid her.
+Talbot: We made satisfying and consensual love.
+Isn't that what life's all about? ...
+And then I paid her.

 - Detective Booker's deadpan answer to this question by Haller while he was on the stand:

-- Judge Fullbright's outraged reaction to Minton dragging the jailhouse snitch onto the stand, the moment she gets council back in her chambers:
+- Judge Fullbright's outraged reaction to Minton dragging the jailhouse snitch onto the stand, the moment she gets counsel back in her chambers: